ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

-1. When only an IP address of an Unencrypted Resolver is known, the client queries a special use domain name to discover DNS SVCB records associated with the Unencrypted Resolver ({{bootstrapping}}).
+1. When only an IP address of an Unencrypted Resolver is known, the client queries a special use domain name to discover DNS SVCB records associated with one or more Encrypted Resolvers the Unencrypted Resolver has designated for use when support for DNS encryption is requested ({{bootstrapping}}).

-2. When the hostname of an encrypted DNS server is known, the client requests details by sending a query for a DNS SVCB record.
+2. When the hostname of an Encrypted Resolver is known, the client requests details by sending a query for a DNS SVCB record.
 This can be used to discover alternate encrypted DNS protocols supported by a known server, or to provide details if a resolver name is provisioned by a network ({{encrypted}}).